KevinKelly25/ClassDB/README.md

 <a href="https://zenhub.com"><img src="https://raw.githubusercontent.com/ZenHubIO/support/master/zenhub-badge.png"/></a>
 <a href="http://creativecommons.org/licenses/by-nc-sa/4.0/"><img src="https://img.shields.io/badge/License-CC%20BY--NC--SA%204.0-lightgrey.svg"/></a>

 This is a modification of ClassDB to fit the needs of a web application being developed, which will be made public soon.
-This web application uses ClassDB extensivly but needs some modification to meet the web apps needs.
+This web application uses ClassDB extensively but needs some modification to meet the web apps needs.
 This fork is meant for these modifications.
 The main repo can be found ([here](https://github.com/DASSL/ClassDB)).
-The below information is also from the main repository.
+The below information is directly from the main repository's ReadME.

 # ClassDB